 Scoop out and discard the seeds along with the stringy bits.

 Then scoop out the flesh with a large spoon.
 It should come out pretty easily.
-If not, you can roast the kabocha longer until soft.
+If not, you may not have roasted it long enough.
+Simply place both halves back on the baking sheet, and back into the oven.
+Roast until the flesh is super soft.

 Purée the kabocha flesh in a food processor.
 If the purée is too thick, add 1-2 tablespoons of water as needed to make it easier to purée.

 Let the purée cool and store in an airtight container in the refrigerator or freezer.
-You can use it in any recipe that calls for pumpkin purée.
+You can use it in any recipes that call for pumpkin purée, like these fluffy Pumpkin Muffins or these soft Pumpkin Snickerdoodles!
+Try it a let me know if you like the slightly different flavor. 😊

 How to cook Kabocha squash + make pumpkin puree